EnvironmentalModeling/.github/profile/README.md

 [Environmental Pool Management (EPM)](https://www.mvs-wc.usace.army.mil/epm/epmindex.html) is an operational strategy that adjusts the magnitude, timing, frequency, and duration of reservoir pool levels to achieve ecological outcomes such as improved wetland habitat, enhanced water quality, and increased habitat value for waterbirds, reptiles, and other wildlife.
 The EPM Screening Tools apply spatial and hydrologic screening criteria to identify USACE reservoirs with high potential for EPM implementation.

 The spatial analysis component uses satellite imagery from Sentinel-2 and Landsat, processed via [Google Earth Engine](https://earthengine.google.com), in conjunction with the [Global Surface Water Dataset (GSWD)](https://global-surface-water.appspot.com), [National Land Cover Dataset (NLCD)](https://www.usgs.gov/centers/eros/science/national-land-cover-database), and [National Elevation Dataset (NED)](https://www.usgs.gov/publications/national-elevation-dataset) to identify and characterize reservoir sediment deltas suitable for habitat management.
 Water occurrence, seasonality, and inter-annual variability metrics are computed to assess the ecological viability of delta areas.
-Soil characteristics from the [U.S. Department of Agriculture's) (USDA)](https://www.usda.gov) [Soil Survey Geographic Database (SSURGO)](https://www.nrcs.usda.gov/resources/data-and-reports/soil-survey-geographic-database-ssurgo) support assessment of habitat suitability for target species.
+Soil characteristics from the [U.S. Department of Agriculture (USDA)](https://www.usda.gov) [Soil Survey Geographic Database (SSURGO)](https://www.nrcs.usda.gov/resources/data-and-reports/soil-survey-geographic-database-ssurgo) support assessment of habitat suitability for target species.

 The hydrologic analysis component retrieves pool stage records from the USACE Access to Water (A2W) system and computes growing-season metrics including stage range, variability, and frequency of fluctuations.
 A hydrologic management opportunity framework links combinations of water level characteristics to distinct ecological management opportunities, classifying reservoirs by their suitability for persistent wetland vegetation, seasonal shorebird habitat, waterfowl foraging areas, or other ecological targets.